cloudControl/documentation/Guides/PHP/Joomla 2.5.md

      * set **Cache** to **On**
      * set **Cache Handler** to **Alternative PHP Cache**

 Click **Save & Close**.

 ###2.3 Update the Configuration Code

 Joomla's core configuration file, ``configuration.php``, is updated whenever the details are changed in the administration panel as we just did.
-So, to retrieve the information from the cloudControl environment becomes a, little, bit tricky.
+So, to retrieve the information from the dotCloud environment becomes a, little, bit tricky.

 What we can do, though an impermanent solution if we're upgrading our version of Joomla, is to update the file that is responsible for writing the configuration.php file, so that though a new constructor it can elect to return either the original information or the retrieve the database data from the environment and return that instead.

 We do this by updating ``libraries/joomla/registry/format/php.php``.
 Have a look at the modified version of the file below: